mattpilla/Mikkayla/README.md

 - `.random <integer>`: Gives a random number up to and including the given int
 - `.colbol`: I chose this command because Colbol is greatly underrepresented in terms of content
 - `.pannenkoek`: Motivational poster
+- `.inspiration`: Posts an image generated from http://inspirobot.me
 - `.like (channel id)`: Give that message a like!
 Optionally, specify a channel to send it to
 - `.gg`: Game on.
 - `.zfg`: Random selection from a list of old ZFG quotes